 Here are a few more details:

-When you purchase this 15-day course, you’ll get immediate access to …
+When you purchase the Make-Over Your Mornings Course, you’ll get immediate access to …

 - Daily projects to help you on your own journey to live a healthier life.